Are Hospitals Liable for Hospital-Acquired Infections?

 Liability for Hospital-Acquired Infections

 Hospitals may be liable for HAIs when they fail to maintain reasonable safety standards as accepted by the medical community when treating patients.
-To recover compensation for an HAI, a patient must suffer harm and some form of compensable damages.
+To recover compensation for hospital acquired infections, a patient must suffer harm and some form of compensable damages.
+Patients may be eligible for compensation to cover economic and non-economic costs associated with treating infections resulting from negligence or malpractice by hospital personnel.
+Maintaining thorough documentation can help demonstrate the impact of a hospital-acquired infection and determine the appropriate compensation.

 A hospital may be liable if they or their staff neglect to do the following: